Manush Patrika

+Manush Patrika is one of the oldest and widely circulated Bengali daily newspapers in India.
+It covers myriad topics (broadly politics, business, entertainment, sports etc.) from Tripura and the world, and has developed a reputation for political neutrality and 'strong principles and authentic reporting'.

 History

 Manush Patrika began as a weekly and in 1974 it was transformed into a daily.
 It is one of the oldest dailies of Tripura.
 Manush Patrika is the fourth largest circulated daily in Tripura with a circulation of about 14154 copies according to a survey conducted by NEDFI.

 Content

-Manush Patrika has always criticised government policies that it views as not beneficial to the common people, and more than once they have faced the wrath of the government.
-On 5 January 1982 The Press Council of India upheld a complaint by Manush Patrika that the state government had illegally stopped advertisements to it.
-The council felt that there was a direct linkage between articles written by the daily and the stoppage of advertisements.
+Manush Patrika has previously criticized government policies that it states are not beneficial to the general population, and later received government sanctions.
+On 5 January 1982, The Press Council of India upheld a complaint by Manush Patrika, citing that the state government had unlawfully blocked the paper's advertisements.
+The council decided there was a direct link between articles written by the daily and the censorship of their advertisements.